(Photo: Helle Moos/made in Copenhagen)

 – Kimberley Motley

-‘Defender of the Week’ places the spotlight on individuals who have been tireless in their advocacy for human rights.
+‘Defender of the Week’ places the spotlight on individuals who have been tireless in their advocacy for human rights and the environment.
 This week international litigator, Kimberley Motley, is Defender of the Week.

 Despite being American, Motley has been Afghanistan’s first international lawyer to litigate since 2008.
 Referred to as Afghanistan’s most effective defence lawyers, Motley is also licensed to practice in the U.S., Dubai International Financial Courts, and the International Criminal Court.